(The Center Square) - An Arizona congressman wants to remove some of the environmental red tape in Washington.

 Energy & Environment

-However, the government must stop picking winners and losers in the industry.
+The government must stop picking winners and losers in the industry.
 Each of these sources must stand on their own in the marketplace, without government-sponsored interference.
 More cities and towns within Congressional District 6 and around Arizona are changing their practices to better use the resources available in a long-lasting, renewable fashion-- there’s a chance for real change.

 Some of the new technology that I have been focusing on includes battery storage, micro-grid development, and direct air capture, and carbon capture and storage.
 These are just a few examples of 21st century technology that Arizona is not only leading the way in R&D, but also actual implementation, without oppressive regulatory burdens and mandates.
 The free market has led to an incredible growth in technologies that has led America to become a net-exporter of energy for the first time in our history, while also reducing our greenhouse gas emissions.
 As pro-growth, market-based solutions have led to exciting new techniques in soil health, water sustainability for our desert region, and agricultural research that reduces land-use while increasing crop yields, allowing us to feed our ever-growing planet, I will continue to work with my colleagues to identify new sources of power that will lower our families’ monthly bills and allow our economy to grow.

 I have spoken on the House floor about the different types of environmental technology being produced.
 To watch floor speeches on energy and environment, click here.

 SCOTTSDALE, AZ – Today, Congressman David Schweikert (AZ-06) hosted a roundtable with leaders in the agriculture industry to discuss the ways that Congress and the Department of Agriculture can promote the awareness and opportunities biotechnology has in agriculture.